Previous players:

 Who competes in Tie Break Tens’ international tournaments?

-A host of stars have already taken part in Tie Break Tens including Rafael Nadal, Novak Djokovic, Serena and Venus Williams, Andy Murray, Coco Vandewhghe, Elina Svitollina, Stan Wawrinka, Dominic Thiem, Tomas Berdych, Nick Kyrgios, Jo-Wilfried Tsonga, Maria Sharapova, Simona Halep, Johanna Konta, Marion Bartoli and Daniela Hantuchová,
+A host of stars have already taken part in Tie Break Tens, including Rafael Nadal, Novak Djokovic, Serena and Venus Williams, Andy Murray, Coco Vandewhghe, Elina Svitollina, Stan Wawrinka, Dominic Thiem, Tomas Berdych, Nick Kyrgios, Jo-Wilfried Tsonga, Maria Sharapova, Simona Halep, Johanna Konta, Marion Bartoli, Daniela Hantuchová, Iga Swiatek, Casper Ruud, Daniil Medvedev, Taylor Fritz, Emma Navarro, Madison Keys, Elena Rybakina and Amanda Anisimova.

 Players are invited to participate based on a whole host of factors.
 At each tournament, at least one player is a Wild Card entry, a player who may be thought to be an “underdog”.